UnderhillForge/314Sign/docs/FORMATTING.md

 # 314Sign Formatting Guide

-Quick reference for text formatting in your daily specials.
+Quick reference for text formatting in your content.
 All formatting happens in the edit page — just type naturally and use these simple codes.

 ---